Iwate, Japan, Offers Fewer tourists and Authentic Experiences

 Railway is Back

 One of the easiest ways to see Iwate’s coast is on the Sanriku Railway.
-Because its tracks were severely damaged by the 2011 tsunami, restoration of the train was celebrated as a return to normalcy.
+Because its tracks were severely damaged by the 2011 tsunami, the restoration of the train was celebrated as a return to normalcy.
 Two sections of the track are up and running, with the final, middle section slated for a 2019 completion.

 Chugging along the coast and through mountain tunnels, the Sanriku Railway uses narrow gauge tracks and a nostalgia-evoking 1980s train outfitted with a new engine.
 This is not just an excursion train, however; it also serves as a lifeline for the local population, making stops at tiny towns along the way.